trailofbits/BTIGhidra/README.md

 # Binary Type Inference Ghidra Plugin
 This plugin recovers and applies inferred type information to a Ghidra database.
 The plugin uses a type inference algorithm inspired by ["Polymorphic Type Inference for Machine Code"](https://arxiv.org/abs/1603.05495), to derive types that are conservative in the presence of subtyping and polymorphism.
 The Ghidra plugin itself is a frontend for a static analysis and type inference located in the [binary_type_inference](https://github.com/trailofbits/binary_type_inference) repository.
+Jump to the [DEMO.md](DEMO.md) to see an example workflow, or follow the install directions to get started.

+## Installing
+Download the latest release from the [releases page](https://github.com/trailofbits/BTIGhidra/releases).
+The plugin can be installed by opening Ghidra and selecting "Install Extensions..." in the project window.
+Select the downloaded zip, and ensure the checkbox next to BTIGhidra is checked.
+After restarting Ghidra, the plugin will be installed and the analysis will be available.
+[DEMO.md](DEMO.md) provides usage instructions.

+## Building from Source

 Please be sure to grab the submodules: